-For more information on Delphix Masking APIs please see the API documentation.
+For more information on Delphix Masking APIs, see API documentation.

-NFS and CIFS Mounts
+• NFS and CIFS Mounts

 In previous releases, the Masking Engine has supported masking files via FTP or SFTP.
 In this release, we have added the ability for users to directly mount and mask a file system over NFS and CIFS.
 This should dramatically simplify the process of file masking.
 As with other Masking Engine objects, the Sync feature can be used to coordinate mount objects across multiple engines.
-For more information on the mount feature, please refer to the Managing Remote Mounts section.
+For more information on the mount feature, see Managing Remote Mounts.